hmcts/reform-scan-notification-service/README.md

 ![](https://github.com/hmcts/reform-scan-notification-service/workflows/CI/badge.svg)
 [![](https://github.com/hmcts/reform-scan-notification-service/workflows/Publish%20Swagger%20Specs/badge.svg)](https://hmcts.github.io/reform-api-docs/swagger.html?url=https://hmcts.github.io/reform-api-docs/specs/reform-scan-notification-service.json)

+## Overview

+Reform Scan Notification is a microservice that provides the Bulk Scan ecosystem a way of notifying an external supplier when something has gone wrong.

 ## Purpose

 Retrieves service bus queue messages from notifications queue and then processes them by notifying external supplier's API and finally saves results to database in notifications table.

+Also exposes several API endpoints related to notifications.
+Through this microservice you can retrieve information about a specific notification, get a list of all notifications that have not yet been processed in the queue and also request that the external supplier is notified of an error.

 ## Features
   - Retrieves messages from service bus queue